Chain recurrence and Selgrade`s theorem for affine flows: Introduction

 \section{Introduction}

 For linear (skew product) flows on vector bundles, Selgrade's theorem describes the decomposition into subbundles obtained from the chain recurrent components of the induced flow on the projective bundle.
 This coincides with the finest decomposition into exponentially separated subbundles.
 It is a simple observation that affine flows can be lifted to linear flows on an augmented state space and the main purpose of the present paper is to connect the resulting Selgrade decomposition to properties of the original affine flow.

-This is closely related to the classical construction of the Poincar\'{e} sphere from the global theory of ordinary differential equations going back to Poincar\'{e} \cite{Poin}; cf., e.g., Perko \cite[Section 3.10]{Perko}.
+The theory of linear flows was developed in the second half of the last century.
+We refer, in particular, to Sacker and Sell \cite{SacS}, Salamon and Zehnder \cite{SalZ88}, Bronstein and Kopanskii \cite{BroK94}, Johnson, Palmer and Sell \cite{JoPS87}; cf. also Kloeden and Rasmussen \cite{KloedeR} and Colonius and Kliemann \cite{ColK00, ColK14}.
 An affine flow on a vector bundle $\pi:\mathcal{V}\rightarrow B$ over a compact metric space $B$ is a continuous flow $\Psi$ on $\mathcal{V}$ preserving fibers such that the induced maps on the fibers are affine.
 We will only consider (topologically) trivial vector bundles of the form $\mathcal{V}=B\times H$, where $H$ is a Hilbert space and suppose that the base flow on $B$ is chain transitive.
-The theory of linear flows was developed in the second half of the last century.
-We refer, in particular, to Sacker and Sell \cite{SacS}, Salamon and Zehnder \cite{SalZ88}, Bronstein and Kopanskii \cite{BroK94}, Johnson, Palmer and Sell \cite{JoPS87}; cf. also Kloeden and Rasmussen \cite{KloedeR} and Colonius and Kliemann \cite{ColK00, ColK14}.

 Selgrade's theorem for linear flows $\Phi$ (Selgrade \cite{Selg75}, \cite[Theorem 9.2.5]{ColK14}) states that the induced flow $\mathbb{P}\Phi$ on the projective bundle $\mathbb{P}\mathcal{V}$ has finitely many chain recurrent components (this coincides with the finest Morse decomposition).
-The chain recurrent components define invariant subbundles which yield the finest decomposition into exponentially separated subbundles.
+The chain recurrent components define invariant subbundles which yield the finest decomposition of $\mathcal{V}$ into exponentially separated subbundles.
 Generalizations include Patr\~{a}o and San Martin \cite{PatSM07} for semiflows on fiber bundles, Alves and San Martin \cite{AlvSM16} for principal bundles, and Blumenthal and Latushkin \cite{BluL19} for linear semiflows on separable Banach bundles.